dburriss/learn-with-me/programming-in-go/README.md

 Go has the usual `if-else`, `switch`, and `for` control structures common in most languages.

 The `if-else` is pretty standard.
-The `else` of course is not always required.
+The `else` of course is optional.

 ```go
 // create the variable `value` with type `any` which is an alias for `interface{}`